zabkwak/cofee-convert/README.md

 # Coffee Converter

 [Express](https://www.npmjs.com/package/express) middleware.
-Converts all *coffee* files in the directory to the *js* files.
+Converts all *coffee* files in the directory to the *js* files accesible via URL.
 Out js strings are stored in memory.

 ## Usage
 ```coffeescript